Lambda Theta Nu: Philanthropy

 The sorority's Tijeras National Community Service Program has been a focus of philanthropy since Lambda Theta Nu was formed.
 Tijeras addresses the Latino communities educational needs by focusing in the areas of Latino leadership and Latino literacy.
 The National community service program has two components, academic excellence and community service represented by Latina Youth Leadership Conference and Latino Literacy Fund.

 Lambda Scholarship

 One of the main goals of Lambda Theta Nu Sorority, Inc. is to encourage and assist Latinas in the advancement of higher education, dedication to community service, and to provide an environment for personal growth within a unit of sisterhood.
 The organization does not only focus on its active members, but in the overall Latino community.
 In order to further their interest in helping out the Latino community, as a national organization Lambda Theta Nu Sorority Inc., has established a National Latina Scholarship Fund.
 The scholarship is designed with the goal of assisting young high school women pursue their own educational goals.
 Annually, every chapter awards a scholarship to applicants in their respective community.

 In 2020 the sorority announced it was offering $40,000 in scholarship grants to support ten Latina applicants, regardless of membership status in the sorority.

 Chapters

-Chapters of Lambda Theta Nu include: